South Dakota community action agencies assistance programs.

 Programs offered by community action agencies in South Dakota are extensive.
 The non-profit organizations can provide everything from government grants to pay bills, housing costs, and provide other support to the needy and low income.
 As this is occurring the client will be able to attend self-sufficiency sessions and workshops.

-The organizations can provide more case management type programs to low income and struggling individuals.
+The organizations listed below by county and city can provide more case management type programs to low income and struggling individuals.
 This can include information on employment assistance, credit counseling, and budgeting classes.
 Or get information and referrals from your community action agency to federal government and state of South Dakota assistance programs.

 Basic needs, grants, and emergency financial assistance in South Dakota